mariodavid/mariodavid.github.io/_posts/2019-01-31-cuba-7-release-party.md

 ### URLs become a First Class Citizen

 URLs and CUBA up until now always seemed to always be a love-hate relationship.
-CUAB actually offered support for URL handling at least for deep links.
+CUBA actually offered support for URL handling at least for deep links.
 But URL changes have never been a thing.
 With CUBA 7 and the underlying Vaadin 8, this now became possible.

 CUBA 7 offers a programmatic API to reflect changes in the UI state also in the URL in the browser address bar.